-In the U.S., nearly 50 percent of consumers whose jobs have been affected—or who are being paid less—as a result of COVID-19, still plan on cooking outdoors more frequently once summer hits.
+According to a May report titled “The Impact of Covid-19 on Outdoor Grilling” from the NPD Group, which is one of the largest market research companies in the world, in the U.S., nearly 50 percent of consumers whose jobs had been affected—or who were being paid less—as a result of the coronavirus pandemic, still planned on cooking outdoors more frequently this summer.

 Avoid Super Expensive Cuts of Meat—And Learn Which Substitutes Are Best